Long Form Content or Short Form Content: Which One Should You Use?

 What are the Pros and Cons of Long Form Content?

 In recent years, longer in-depth articles have become more important because Google and other search engine algorithms rank them higher than short form content, especially those that answer people’s questions in detail.
 Consistent, long form articles have become a keystone to effective blogging strategies, proving that longer content that provide lots of value has staying power on the web.
 Additionally, long form content provides a way to establish your expertise and authority in an area while nourishing engagement with an invested and interested audience.

 What are the Pros and Cons of Short Form Content?

-Additionally, short form content is much easier to create and requires much less time to develop, which equals less cost for marketers, especially if you rely on a content creation company to create it.
+Short form content is much easier to create and requires much less time to develop, which equals less cost for marketers, whether writing it yourself or using a content writing service.
 This short form content also makes it easier to post more articles more frequently, which also helps your search engine rankings because you continually have new content for the search engines to crawl more often.

 One of the biggest perceived downsides of short form content is that it has the potential to become too formulaic or too shallow, which can turn some people off.
 You might get people onto your page reading your post, but if it doesn’t actually answer their questions or engage them, then you risk having them leave the page.
 These shorter posts are also not as productive when it comes to organic rankings.
 This is because shorter blog posts often take a back seat to larger, more in-depth content that answers questions more thoroughly on the search engines.

-As you can see, both short form and long form content serve their purpose, and in your content marketing strategy you should use both for maximum results.
+As you can see, both short form and long form content writing serve their purpose, and in your content marketing strategy you should use both for maximum results.
 There are a few questions you can ask yourself to determine which one to focus on more or to help you develop the right ratio for your company:

 - What is the purpose of the content?

 - How often do you want to post content?

 - Who is the audience?